1917–18 NHL season: Highlights

 The first two games of the season, and in league history, took place in Ottawa and Montreal on the evening of December 19, 1917.
-In Ottawa, the visiting Montreal Canadiens defeated the Ottawa Senators 7–4, with Joe Malone scoring five of Montreal's seven goals.
-In Montreal, the unnamed Toronto team (today known as Toronto Arenas) lost to the Montreal Wanderers 10-9.
+The visiting Montreal Canadiens defeated the Ottawa Senators 7–4 in Ottawa, with Joe Malone scoring five of Montreal's seven goals.
+In Montreal, the unnamed Toronto team lost to the Montreal Wanderers 10-9.
 Harry Hyland had five goals in the Wanderers' victory, which would be their only one in the NHL.
 The game in Montreal was played in front of only 700 fans.

 Knowing which game is the first in league history is not precisely known, but it is likely the Montreal game.
-The precise actual start times of each game is not known, but the Ottawa game was scheduled for 8:30 pm, the Montreal game for 8:15 pm, potentially making it the first game in NHL history.
-Reports of the games indicated that the Wanderers game started on time, while a contract dispute delayed the start of the Ottawa game.
+The actual start times of each game are unknown, but the Ottawa game was scheduled for 8:30 pm, and the Montreal game for 8:15 pm.
+Reports of the games indicated that the Wanderers game started on time, while a contract dispute may have delayed the start of the Ottawa game.
 Similarly, the first goal scorer cannot be verified conclusively.
 In Montreal, the Wanderer's Dave Ritchie scored at the one minute mark, while Joe Malone scored at the six-minute mark in Ottawa.
 One hundred years later, Ottawa and the Canadiens played the NHL 100 Classic game outdoors in Ottawa to mark the anniversary.

 On January 28, when the Canadiens visited Toronto, players Alf Skinner and Joe Hall got into a stick-swinging duel.
 Both players received match penalties, $15 fines and were arrested by the Toronto Police for disorderly conduct, for which they received suspended sentences.

 In February, Ken Randall of Toronto was suspended pending payment of $35 in fines to the league.
 He brought $32 in paper money and 300 pennies.
 The pennies were refused.
 He tossed his bag of pennies onto the ice prior to the game against Ottawa, and one of the Ottawa players banged it with his stick, scattering the pennies around the ice.
 The game was delayed while the pennies were picked up.